A BRIEF HISTORY OF CAPITAL PUNISHMENT IN THE UK

-The last people to be hanged in the UK were two men, Peter Allen and Gwynne Jones who were hanged on the same day in 1964.
+The last men to be hanged in the UK were two men, Peter Allen and Gwynne Jones who were hanged on the same day in 1964.
 In Britain the death penalty for murder was abolished for an experimental period of 5 years in 1965.
 It was abolished permanently in 1969.
 Free votes were held on the restoration of capital punishment between 1979 and 1994 but each time was rejected.

 However capital punishment could in theory still be used for other crimes.
 Capital punishment for arson in the Royal Dockyards was abolished in 1971.
 In 1998 it was abolished for treason and piracy with violence.
 (The last person actually hanged for treason in Britain was Theodore Schurch in 1946).
 In 1999 the British Home Secretary signed the 6th protocol of the European Convention of Human Rights, formally ending capital punishment in the UK.